brucemack/microlink/docs/el_supplement.md

 I think you'll get an OK response even if the password was bad, which is good for security reasons.

+#### Notes on Status

+> Per Scott (N1VG): BUSY status indicates that the node has reached connection limit and can't accept more.
+OFF-V is used to indicate that you're logging off.

 ### Challenge-Response Login Flow

 _(NOTE: Thanks to Jonathan K1RFD for the information here.
-I have added some more detail around message formats and have captured some examples.)_
+I have added some more detail around message formats and have captured some example messages.)_

-This login flow avoids the need to send the password in the clear.
-The request uses a new message format called the "Extended Format" that uses name-value pairs rather than positional parameters.
+This login flow avoids the need to send your password in the clear.
+The request is in the "Extended Format" that uses name-value pairs rather than positional parameters.
 Optional parameters can be omitted completely.
 The tag and the value for each parameter are separated by a colon and a space (0x3a 0x20).
 Parameters are separated using a \n (0x0a) character.
 A double \n must be sent to end the message.
 Please see the network capture to understand the exact format.

-There are a few steps required in the login:
+There are four steps required in the login sequence.

 #### Step 1: Client Sends Initial -LOGIN

-The client starts off by making a TCP connection on port 5200 like the other Addressing Server commands.
+The client starts off by making a TCP connection on port 5200 just like all the other Addressing Server commands.
 Once the connection opens, a message with the following forward is sent by the client:

 * -LOGIN
 * callsign: _(callsign)_ (Upper case, between 3 and 10 characters in length, valid ITU format)
-* status: _(status)_ (ONLINE or BUSY)
+* status: _(status)_ (ONLINE or BUSY, see above for information on statuses)
 * client-addr: _(address)_ (This is optional and is used if running through a Relay; IP address in dotted-decimal format)
 * rtp-port: 5198
 * rtcp-port: 5199